-Independently of the detrending procedure and time period, the correlation of output per hour with output in the pre-84 period is high and significantly positive, with the point estimate ranging between 0.69 and 0.86, depending on the filter and time period, and always strongly significantly positive.
-In other words, from the vantage point of the early 80s -the period when the seminal contributions to RBC theory were written- the procyclicality of labor productivity was a well established empirical fact, which lent support to business cycle theories that assigned a central role to technology shocks as a source of fluctuations.
+Independently of the detrending procedure, the correlation of output per hour with output in the pre-84 period is high and significantly positive, with a point estimate around 0.60.
+In other words, from the vantage point of the early 80s-the period when the seminal contributions to RBC theory were written-the procyclicality of labor productivity was a well established empirical fact, which lent support to business cycle theories that assigned a central role to technology shocks as a source of fluctuations.

 In the post-84 period, however, that pattern changed considerably.
-The estimates of the productivity-output correlation dropped to values close to (and not significantly different from) zero.
+The estimates of the productivity-output correlation dropped to a value close to (and not significantly different from) zero.
 The difference with the corresponding pre-84 estimates is highly significant.
 Thus, on the basis of those estimates labor productivity has become an acyclical variable (with respect to output) over the past two decades.

-When we use an employment-based measure of labor productivity, output per worker, the estimated correlations still drop significantly but remain (borderline) significantly greater than zero in the post-84 period.
-This should not be surprising given that hours per worker are highly procyclical in both subperiods and that their volatility relative to employment-based labor productivity has increased considerably.
+When we use an employment-based measure of labor productivity, output per worker, the estimated correlations also drop substantially but remain significantly greater than zero in the post-84 period.
+This should not be surprising given that hours per worker are highly procyclical in both subperiods and that their volatility relative to employment-based labor productivity has increased considerably.11